Meteor has established a comprehensive sustainability development plan and is committed to a carbon negative future.

 Impact through how Meteor conducts business

 Meteor fosters strong employee involvement in community projects and causes.
 Meteor’s charity team organises frequent events to reach ambitious fundraising targets.
 The company offers a day off per year per employee to dedicate to charitable work and promotes a ‘give as you earn’ scheme.
-Meteor has been awarded a Gold Payroll Giving Quality Mark from CAF.
+Meteor has been awarded a Platinum Payroll Giving Quality Mark from CAF.

 Impact through the supply chain